pgrill/guidelines/django/test.rst

 Suppose the app should only display the user activities after clicking a button on the page.
 This will use javascript to make an ajax call to bring the activities and then insert them in the DOM.
-We can't test that with out current stack as it does not runs javascript.
+We can't test that with out current stack as it does not run javascript.

 Enter `Selenium <http://www.seleniumhq.org/>`__ a web browser automation.